jonnew/Oat/README.md

       stateless detection.
 However, it would make the concept of position combining hard to define (although that is even true now is just a design choice, really).
+- [ ] Frame visualization is nice, but should no cause holdups in the processing pipeline.
+In this case frames should just be dropped.
+This might be as simple as making the actual visualization call in [Viewer.cpp](/src/frameviewer/Viewer.cpp) and callback operating on a separate visualization thread that is triggered after `internal_frame_` is written to.
+    - This may cause `internal_frame_` to be overwritten during visualization.
+      Problem?
+    - Visualization could somehow be 'aborted' if it has not completed and a new frame is available.
 - [ ] Colors
     - Should visual ID information (e.g. color) be integrated into the `position` type?